miekg/dreck/README.md

 When emailing command the email must start with the command, i.e. `/label rm: bug` and include no lines above that.

-## What can I do?

-* Check that commits are signed-off

-When someone sends a PR without a sign-off, I'll apply a label `no-dco` and also send them a comment pointing them to the contributor guide.
-Most of the time when I've been helping the OpenFaaS project
-- people read my message and fix things up without you having to get involved.

-* Allow users in a specified `OWNERS` file to manage issues and pull-requests

-You don't have to give people full write access anymore to help you manage issues and pull-requests.
-I'll do that for you, just put them in a .dreck.yml file in the root and when they comment on an issue then I'll use my granular permissions instead.

 > Note that the assign/unassign commands provides the shortcut `me` to assign to the commenter

 ## Supported Commands